 You will be asked to indicate what part of the library you wish to visit either by phone or online.

 If you are using the online service, each person in your family must be registered individually.
-You must have an email address to register for an appointment online.
-If you don’t have an email address, call the library at 315-475-0310 and we will assist you.

 One hour appointments are available for the following times: